Madhucift/Test/README.md

 devtools::install_github("rstudio/bookdown")
 ```

 1. Install **other packages** that we are going to be need.
-Installing from GitHub will automatically install any needed packages that you do not have installed.
-I have created a blank package on GitHub that just declares the packages you will need, so when you install this it will install the packages you need.
+I have created a package on GitHub that declares the packages you will need.
+When you install this it will install the packages you need.

 ```{r get-packages, eval=FALSE}
 devtools::install_github("RVerse-Tutorials/RWorkflowsetup")